amaftah/amaftah/README.md

 ### 🧑‍💻 About Me

-Certified ServiceNow Developer and System Administrator (CSA) with a background in IT support, CRM systems, and front-end development.
-Experienced in building scalable ServiceNow applications, enhancing ITSM processes, and delivering user-centric digital solutions.
-Currently expanding my skill set by learning **Go (Golang)** and building a new portfolio in **React**.
-I love streamlining operations, troubleshooting technical challenges, and driving innovation.
+Certified ServiceNow Developer and System Administrator (CSA) with a strong foundation in IT support, CRM platforms, and front-end development.
+Skilled in developing scalable ServiceNow solutions, optimizing ITSM workflows, and creating intuitive, user-focused digital experiences.
+Currently deepening my expertise by learning Go (Golang) and designing a new personal portfolio using React.
+Passionate about improving operational efficiency, solving complex technical problems, and driving forward-thinking innovation.

 ---